 In the next century, the French naturalist Jacques-François Dicquemare (1733-1789) refers to what is probably the same case (Dicquemare 1778, p.
 213):

 Is such a thing possible?
 The easy answer is “No.” But an honest one is that we simply know very little about the factors governing the ability of such disparate animals to hybridize.
 There is enough evidence that cats hybridize with rabbits that many people are convinced a cross between cat and rabbit can in fact occur, which is a rather similar cross to the one under consideration here.

 So who knows?
 Perhaps a rat gamete and a cat gamete can on rare occasions combine and sort things out sufficiently to produce a viable organism.
 But any definite conclusions on this point will have to await firmer evidence.
 In the meantime, it can only be said that the evidence supporting this cross is meager indeed (as indicated by the reality thermometer at right).

 And then there’s the question of whether a rat is physically capable of covering a cat.
 Certainly, it’s true that rats and cats raised together get along well, and can even be snuggly friends, as can be seen in various YouTube videos.

-Indeed, as surprising as it may seem, it's known that tame cats will on occasion nurse baby rats (as shown in the video at the top of this page), a significant fact in the present context; most mammals (and birds) imprint on the type of animal that raises them, that is, when they reach sexual maturity, they will choose to mate with that kind of animal even if that kind is not their own (read a discussion of imprinting elsewhere on this website).
+Indeed, as surprising as it may seem, it’s known that tame cats will on occasion nurse baby rats (as shown in the video below), a significant fact in the present context; most mammals (and birds) imprint on the type of animal that raises them, that is, when they reach sexual maturity, they will choose to mate with that kind of animal even if that kind is not their own (read a discussion of imprinting elsewhere on this website).